-Visitor ID Badge Systems
+How to Implement a Visitor ID Badge System

 Establishing a building security protocol doesn’t end when you deploy your visitor management, access control, surveillance, or other physical security systems.
 Meeting security goals means utilizing the many features today’s technology offers.
 One of the most under-utilized features is the visitor badge capabilities of your visitor management system.
 Implementing a visitor ID badge system is an easy was in to improve security transparency.

 Limit Visitor Timeframes